cucumber/docs/content/community/contributing-to-documentation.md

     ```
     {{% /block */%}}

-Please note that you cannot use headers inside language blocks.
-If you are writing a page with content for a specific language, perhaps it should be a separate page.
+Please note that you cannot use headers *inside* language blocks.
+If you are writing a page with content for a specific language,
+perhaps it should be a separate page.
+Or use a header per language.

 ## Language-specific text fragments

 Use the `{{%/* text */%}}` shortcode around text fragments that should only be displayed for
 a particular programming language:

     The preferred build tool is
     {{%/* text "ruby" %}}Rake{{% /text %}}
     {{% text "javascript" %}}Yarn{{% /text %}}
     {{% text "java" %}}Maven{{% /text */%}}.

 ## Working locally